PDAL/PDAL/doc/stages/writers.las.rst

   extra dimensions specified by this option.

   The special value 'all' can be used in place of a dimension/type list to request that all dimensions that can't be stored in the predefined LAS point record get added as extra data at the end of each point record.

+  Setting --verbose=Info will provide output on the names, types and order of dimensions being written as part of the LAS extra bytes.

 .. _LAS format: http://asprs.org/Committee-General/LASer-LAS-File-Format-Exchange-Activities.html